Book of Mormon Artifacts;

 It is one thing to have to defend the works of what you believe in, but why do you have to defend every single thing that continually defies logic and the historical truth?
 While mankind will never be able to explain every single thing in the Bible, I believe there’s a huge difference between taking what God says on faith and because He’s proven Himself time and again; to defending things over and over that never prove themselves to be true at all.
 It must be exhausting to say the least.

 There are times when I go out of my way to try and give Smith the benefit of the doubt; this is not one of those times!
 Every time I see the above verse I am reminded of an eye-opening experience I had with my mother in Ogden, Utah while ordering an Egg-McMuffin of all things at a McDonald’s.

 We pulled up to the drive through window and I placed our order, with the direction that I wanted only the egg with no meat on my sandwich.
-When we got to the pick-up window I checked my order and sure enough my sandwich had a slice of ham on it, so I gave it back for them to rectify the situation.
+When we got to the pick-up window I checked my order and sure enough my sandwich had a slice of ham on it.

 While they were exchanging my order, I made an off-hand comment out loud.
 I said; “What if I were Jewish and I couldn’t eat it”?
 I had never seen such a blank look on my mother’s face before.
 After a few moments of silence she told me that I was being very rude to the Jews.